Le Pois Penché

 Advertising

-UPDATE, winter 2023: Eating out is one of the best things to do in Montreal, whether it's grabbing one of the city's stellar cheap eats like poutine, or hitting an epic steakhouse for a big night out.
-These are special places for special occasions, an alliance of carnal gluttony with the elegance of white linen, and this city’s got the chops to impress with some amazing addresses.
+There's nothing like hitting an epic steakhouse for a big night out in Montreal.
+These are special places for special occasions, and this city’s got the chops to impress with some amazing addresses—even when it comes to Montreal smoked meat.
 We’ve scoured the whole island—dropping into some of Montreal’s best bars for liquid courage along the way—and have diligently trimmed the gristle to leave you with only the choicest morsels.

 RECOMMENDED: